LosAngeles971/oddlysatisfying/README.md

-# Oddly satisfying usell build script
+# Useless but oddly satisfying program to build nothing!

 Hi all!